TheUnstoppable1990/HDC/HDC/README.md

 -Changes

 	-Paleontologist is now a class

 		-Added Dig Site as a class card for Paleontologist

+		-2 Subclasses Carnivore and Hebivore

+			-Each with 2 class cards

 	-Bronto now has a stomp ability

 	-Compsognathus (compy) is a new card :D

-	-

 -Fixes

 	-Cleaned up how some of the cards call for damage

-	-Minor rebalances
+	-Major rebalances

+-To Do

+	-Figure out that weird thing happening with Pachy (its not game breaking tho)

+	-Compy has a weird error too

 ### v1.1.3